Personal Injury Law in New Jersey

 Once you determine that you wish to proceed forward with a personal injury action in New Jersey

-A lawsuit begins when a complaint is filed with the court and served on the defendant.
-The complaint alleges your assertion as the plaintiff that the defendant’s negligent behavior resulted in damage to your body or mental state.
-As the process proceeds forward, you may have to go through depositions, independent medical evaluations and document production.
-This discovery process is lengthy and ends in either settlement or a court appearance.
+A lawsuit starts when the plaintiff files a complaint with the court and serves it to the defendant.
+The complaint outlines your claim that the defendant’s negligent actions caused harm to your body or mental well-being.
+As the case progresses, you may go through various stages, such as depositions, medical evaluations, and document exchanges.
+This discovery process can take time, ultimately leading to either a settlement or a trial.

 If an acceptable pre-suit settlement offer is not made, all New Jersey lawsuits begin with the filing of a complaint.
-The defendant will then answer the complaint triggering either a settlement, or the beginning of the discovery process.
+The defendant will then answer the complaint triggering either a settlement or the beginning of the discovery process.
 An arbitrator or neutral party will then prepare an award and if it is not accepted, you will then head to trial.

 New Jersey Personal Injury Settlement

 With most personal injury cases, insurance companies and injured parties prefer settlement negotiations rather than going to court for a trial.
-You may wonder how much you should seek in your settlement and factors that impact the final amount.
+You may wonder how much you should seek in your settlement and the factors that impact the final amount.

 Damage Awards in New Jersey